 Time is of the essence, so act quickly!
 We are legally required to hold a stray pet three days before the pet officially becomes City of Memphis property, at which point the pet is available for adoption, rescue transfer, or euthanasia.
-Don’t wait too long to check MAS or your beloved pet might get adopted by someone else!
+Don’t wait too long to check all local shelters including Memphis Animal Services or your beloved pet might get adopted by someone else!

 Please note: Memphis Animal Services is not a no-kill shelter.
 Unfortunately, if not reclaimed, your pet may be euthanized if we run out of space.

 If you see a pet on our website that you think might be your pet, please write down the animal ID # (ex: A1625) and call or come ASAP to Memphis Animal Services during our adoption/reclaim hours, which are 7 days a week from 12-4 p.m.
 Adoptions are currently by appointment only, but let staff know your pet may be at the shelter and you need to reclaim.

 2350 Appling City Cove